-Last winter designer and start-up entrepreneur Liis Peetermann spent 6 months in Chilean capital Santiago, taking part of Start-Up Chile program, which is an initiative of the Chilean Government to attract foreign entrepreneurial talent into their country.
-This was Liis’s first impression of Santiago at the time:
+Estonian designer and start-up entrepreneur Liis Peetermann spent six months in Chilean capital Santiago, taking part of Start-Up Chile programme, which is an initiative of the Chilean government to attract foreign entrepreneurial talent into their country.
+This was her first impression of Santiago.

 It’s warm. +30C during the day, only because it’s summer.
 At the same time it’s a winter in Estonia and the pipes are freezing over there – I miss everything else, but I am glad to skip this fun…

 It’s noisy.
-There are around 6 million people living in this city.
+There are around six million people living in this city.
 So it’s kinda like New York.
 It means noise.

 It’s smoky.
 Everybody is smoking.
 I just can’t believe how many people can smoke in here.
 From a teenager to a grandma.